matry/documentation/README.md

 ## A Quick Tour

-All Matry projects are split into three modules - Tokens, Components, and Stories.
+All Matry projects are split into three modules - tokens, components, and stories.

 Note: _apologies for the lack of syntax highlighting, Matry is obviously not yet recognized by Github :p_